Sums of squares and orthogonal integral vectors: Integral Euler matrices

-We now explain how to permute the columns of an Euler matrix by changing its generating quaternion.
+First, we demonstrate how to permute the columns of an Euler matrix by changing its generating quaternion.
 By Theorem~\ref{euler_matrix}, $E(\alpha)$ is the matrix of $R(\alpha):\beta\mapsto\alpha\beta\,\konj{\alpha}$, hence $E(\alpha\vep) = E(\alpha)E(\vep)$.
-The map $R(\alpha)$ is always orientation-preserving, but the map corresponding to an icube (as a matrix) is not necessarily.
+The map $R(\alpha)$ is always orientation-preserving, but the map corresponding to an icube (as a matrix) may not be.
 This problem is averted by taking the negative of an odd number of columns.